Fabio Wardley vs. Daniel Dubois odds, prediction: Picks for May 9 fight from proven boxing expert

 SportsLine combat expert Josh Nagel just locked in his Fabio Wardley vs. Daniel Dubois heavyweight title fight on Saturday from Manchester, England

 Fabio Wardley defends the WBO heavyweight title Saturday against former IBF champion Daniel Dubois in a 12-round boxing main event.
-The main Wardley vs. Dubois fight card is set for 1 p.m.
-ET from Co-op Live Arena in Manchester, England, and will be on DAZN pay-per-view.
-The latest Fabio Wardley vs. Daniel Dubois odds list Wardley as the slight -125 favorite (risk $125 to win $100), with Dubois at +100.
-The over/under for total rounds completed is 8.5.
+The main Wardley vs. Dubois fight card got underway at 1:30 p.m.
+ET from Co-op Live Arena in Manchester, England, and will be on DAZN pay-per-view, with the Wardley vs. Dubois ring walk expected around 6 p.m.
+ET.
+The latest Fabio Wardley vs. Daniel Dubois odds list Wardley as the slight -115 favorite (risk $115 to win $100), with Dubois at -105.
+The over/under for total rounds completed is 8.5, with the Under favored at -135.

 Wardley is coming off a TKO win over Joseph Parker to claim the WBO interim heavyweight crown on Oct.
 25, 2025.
 Dubois, meanwhile, is coming off a fifth-round knockout loss to Oleksandr Usyk on July 19, 2025.
 Before locking in your Fabio Wardley vs. Daniel Dubois picks, make sure you see the Wardley vs. Dubois predictions and betting advice from SportsLine combat expert Josh Nagel.